 If you guessed the last two, you are correct!

-You do not want all of those hard work at training to go to waste because you fueled incorrectly!
-For athletes like yourself with early morning training, eating before a training session may be challenging but it is an easy way you can elevate your performance now.
+You do not want all of the hard work at training to go to waste because you fueled incorrectly!
+For athletes like yourself with early morning training, eating before a training session may be challenging, but it is an easy way you can elevate your performance now.